tianhaogutum/tianhaogutum.github.io/_pages/about.md

 While I was busy decoding algorithms, ChatGPT popped onto the scene, and I realized I was living in a tech revolution.
 I’m lucky to have a blend of international flair, youthful exuberance, and the uncanny ability to learn faster than a hot pot boils (seriously, it’s like a superpower).

 Now that I’ve got my diploma in hand, I know this is just the opening chapter of my adventure.
-So, let’s see what the next plot twist has in store!
+So, let’s see what the next plot twist has in store.

-You can reach me via email at [tianhao.gu@tum.de](mailto:tianhao.gu@tum.de), connect with me on [LinkedIn](https://www.linkedin.com/in/tianhao-gu-tum/), or [download my CV](assets/pdf/cv_tianhao.pdf).